gmum/huggingmolecules/README.md

        -m mat
 ```

 The above script won't perform any fine-tuning, but will only compute the benchmark result.
-If we had neptune enabled in ```experiments/configs/setup.gin``` (it is enabled by default), all data necessary to compute the result will be fetched from the neptune server.
+If we had neptune enabled
+in ```experiments/configs/setup.gin``` (it is enabled by default), all data necessary to compute the result will be
+fetched from the neptune server.

-## Installation
+## Benchmark results

+We performed the benchmark described in "Benchmarking" as ```experiments/benchmark_1.py``` for various models
+architectures and pretraining tasks.
+Here are the results:

-TODO
+// TODO